manserei/moviedb/README.md

 It is intended to be a base application to expand and experiment on, making use of Ruby on Rails' most important features and including some simple specs as a starting point.

 ### Getting started

-1. Install an up-to-date version of Ruby (minimum 2.2).
+1. Install an up-to-date version of Ruby (2.5.x recommended.)
 2. Install Bundler: `gem install bundler`
 3. Clone this repository: `git clone https://github.com/mansworkshops/moviedb2017.git`
+4.  macOS only: install Homebrew dependencies via `brew bundle`.
-4. Execute the `bin/setup` script.
+5. Execute the `bin/setup` script.

 If you plan on sharing the changes you're going to make to this application, please consider forking this repository into your own GitHub account.

 ### Recommended reading